-Hawaiian Chicken Teriyaki bowl with grilled pineapple salsa has been my new favorite summer grilling recipe!
+Hawaiian Teriyaki Chicken bowl with grilled pineapple salsa has been my new favorite summer grilling recipe!
 This recipe is simply the best combination of all your favorite tropical flavors from Hawaii especially with the grilled pineapple salsa spooned over the top of the homemade teriyaki sauce.
 One of my healthy dinner recipes that is super kid friendly because they love both the way it looks and tastes.
-Wait until you see the secret finishing ingredient that you just can’t skip….
+Wait until you see the secret finishing ingredient that you just can’t skip.

-My regular readers are definitely going to recognize this salsa because this is the third time it has made an appearance here on MKE.
+My regular readers are definitely going to recognize this salsa because this is the third time it has made an appearance here on My Kitchen Escapades.
 That should tell you how fabulous I think this stuff really is!
 I know how much you all loved it over the top of my Shrimp Tacos so if you missed that post, be sure to go print that one out as well.

 Will this Grilled Pineapple Pear and Jicama Salsa make another appearance before the summer is officially over?
 I can neither confirm nor deny such a rumor.

 I have to give some props to my 13 year old daughter who is never as concerned about carbs and calories as her Momma tends to be.
 She grabbed a homemade flour tortilla and spooned this gorgeous Hawaiian Chicken into the middle of it to make a killer taco.
 I was proud to see that she takes after her Mom who believes most food is better in taco form.

 If you can’t tell from my posts over the past few months, my amazing Mother’s Day gift this year has gotten quite the workout with all kinds of fabulous recipes taking a turn over the heat.
 I am still amazed at how perfectly this grill distributes the heat over the whole surface.
 Still kicking myself that it has taken me so many years to walk away from the cheap Walmart grills.Print